Xcode-Tips/xcode-tips.github.io/README.md

 ### Jump to a specific line

 Open the file you want.
-Press `Cmd+L`, type a line number and Xcode will jump directly to that line.
+Press `cmd L`, type a line number and Xcode will jump directly to that line.

 ### Reindenting/Formatting code

-Press `Ctrl+I` to apply Xcode's indentation and formatting.
+Press `ctrl I` to apply Xcode's indentation and formatting.

 ### Adding comments quickly

-Use `Cmd+/` to toggle comments for the current line or selection.
-Use `Option+Cmd+/`, pressed directly before a method to have Xcode generate a documentation comment.
+Use `cmd /` to toggle comments for the current line or selection.
+Use `cmd option /`, pressed directly before a method to have Xcode generate a documentation comment.

 Source: [Paul Hudson](https://www.hackingwithswift.com/articles/229/24-quick-xcode-tips)

 ### Jump to file in source navigator

-Press `Cmd+Shift+J` to quickly jump to the current open file in the navigator to easily see and select related files.
+Press `cmd shift J` to quickly jump to the current open file in the navigator to easily see and select related files.

 Source: [Jeroen Leenarts](https://leenarts.net/2020/02/18/frequently-used-keyboard-shortcuts-i-use-inwith-xcode/)

 ### Open the jump bar

-Press `Ctrl+6` to open the symbol jump bar in Xcode.
+Press `ctrl 6` to open the symbol jump bar in Xcode.
 Now start typing.
 Try it, jumping to a function in the current file, never has been so easy.

 Source: [Jeroen Leenarts](https://leenarts.net/2020/02/18/frequently-used-keyboard-shortcuts-i-use-inwith-xcode/)

 ### Remapping unhelpful keys

-Some great shortcuts (e.g. `Shift+Cmd+O` for Open Quickly) are next to useless shortcuts (`Shift+Cmd+P`, for the never times you want to print code.)
-It takes only seconds to remove unhelpful keys, and you can even remap things like `Cmd+P` to resuming SwiftUI's preview.
+Some great shortcuts (e.g. `cmd shift O` for Open Quickly) are next to useless shortcuts (`cmd shift P`, for the never times you want to print code.)
+It takes only seconds to remove unhelpful keys, and you can even remap things like `cmd P` to resuming SwiftUI's preview.

 Source: [Paul Hudson](https://www.hackingwithswift.com/articles/229/24-quick-xcode-tips)